Bruno Canino: Career

 Canino has an international reputation as a soloist, chamber musician, and accompanist.
 Among those with whom he has appeared are the violinists Itzhak Perlman, Salvatore Accardo, Franco Mezzena, Viktoria Mullova, Pierre Amoyal, Oleksandr Semchuk, Uto Ughi, Ksenia Milas, Alessio Bidoli the flutists Severino Gazzelloni, Luisa Sello, Roberto Pasquini, the cellist Lynn Harrell and vocalist Cathy Berberian.
 He is also the pianist of the celebrated Trio di Milano, together with the violinist Mariana Sîrbu and cellist Rocco Filippini.

 He is an enthusiastic advocate of contemporary music.
 Among the composers who have dedicated works to him are Luciano Berio, Mauricio Kagel, Wolfgang Rihm and Iannis Xenakis.
 He has also composed a number of solo and chamber works for piano.

 From 1999 to 2002, he was music director of the Biennale di Venezia and from 1986 to 1995, artistic director of Giovine Orchestra Genovese.

 In 1997, he wrote the book Vademecum of the Chamber Pianist.

 Appearances as an Accompanist

-On 22 September 2020, Canino accompanied flautist Roberto Pasquini in Beethoven Violin Sonata No.9, Op.47 'Kreutzer'.
+On 22 September 2020, Canino accompanied flautist Roberto Pasquini in Beethoven's Violin Sonata No.9, Op.47 'Kreutzer'.